The Mage Hunter Tales

 Another job well done.

 Hello.
 I'm Rea.
-I'm something of a witch, and I hunt wizards for a living.
+I'm something of a wizard, and I hunt people for a living.

 I adjusted my bodice, covering myself as best as I could as I walked away from the tavern.
 The constable was waiting for me by the town jail, but I had to get out of this outfit first to avoid attracting attention.